 Even if their pregnancy care provider can’t prevent preterm birth, most parents want to know if they would ultimately birth their baby early (97%).
 Yet, more than half of parents said they never discussed the possibility of prematurity with their pregnancy care provider.

 ALSO READ: How To Bathe Your Premature Baby

 Following a preterm birth, especially with an extended NICU stay for baby, moms “can feel isolated and alone; their life is turned completely upside down, says Dr. Sean Daneshmand, founder of Miracle Babies.
 He encourages women to ask their pregnancy care providers about preparing for a possible premature birth.
 “When a baby is born preterm or with medical complications, that family’s life changes drastically,” he shares.
 “Stress becomes a near-constant emotion, difficult decisions must be made, and life in the NICU becomes a reality.”

 Miracle Babies provides Southern California families with financial aid for transportation, childcare and other needs families have when confronted with prematurity.
 “We provide them with care bags because the simple things really matter: A toothbrush, a Kind™ bar, lip gloss . . . many simple things a mom would need when they’re in the NICU,” Dr. Daneshmand says, recounting how this simple kindness has a lasting impact.

-Beyond those “simple kindnesses,” Dr. Daneshmand has one message for moms and their families: Ask your pregnancy provider about your risks for prematurity, and be ready and informed should you experience what 1 in 10 parents go through every year when their baby is born early.
+Beyond those “simple kindnesses,” Dr. Daneshmand has one message for moms and their families: Ask your pregnancy provider about your risks for prematurity, and be ready and informed should you experience what 1 in 10 parents go through every year when their baby is born preterm.